chornenkj/university-michigan-django/README.md

 ## Autos CRUD
 #### URL : <https://chornenkj.pythonanywhere.com/autos/>
 Autos app let you create Makes, and create Autos on their base.<br/>
-You can create, retrieve, update and delete data (Makes and Autos) with this app.<br/>
+You can create, retrieve, update and delete data (Makes and Autos) with this app.
-This app requires login.
-Use username 'freeuser' and password '1256qwty' to get access.

 ## Polls
 #### URL : <https://chornenkj.pythonanywhere.com/polls/>